nwisbeta/api-catalogue/catalogue/wrds/fhir-terminology/user-guide/quickstart.md

 #### **Example One \| Expand Implicit ValueSet (with filter) \[GET\]**

-**Definition**: using the SNOMED CT Expression Constraint Language, a below, the child concepts of Substance are to be queried for insulin.
+**Definition**: using the SNOMED CT Expression Constraint Language, a filter can be used to search the content for a string.
+In the example below, the child concepts of Substance are to be queried for insulin.

 ### **Url**
 {url}}ValueSet/\$expand?url=http://snomed.info/sct?fhir_vs=ecl/\<105590001&filter=insulin